hofmn/datalogger-esp32-dht22-rtc-deepsleep/README.md

 - Accurate timekeeping: The RTC module will ensure precise time measurements, even when the microcontroller is in deep sleep mode.
 - Easy data retrieval: The logged data can be easily retrieved by accessing the SD card.

+## Getting Started

+### Hardware Setup

+1. Connect the DHT22 sensor to the ESP32 board as follows:
+   - VCC pin of the DHT22 to the 3.3V pin of the ESP32.
+   - GND pin of the DHT22 to the GND pin of the ESP32.
+   - Data pin of the DHT22 to a digital pin (e.g., D35) of the ESP32.

+2. Connect the SD card module to the ESP32 board as follows:
+   - VCC pin of the SD card module to the 3.3V pin of the ESP32.
+   - GND pin of the SD card module to the GND pin of the ESP32.
+   - MISO pin of the SD card module to the GPIO pin (e.g., D18) of the ESP32.
+   - MOSI pin of the SD card module to the GPIO pin (e.g., D23) of the ESP32.
+   - SCK pin of the SD card module to the GPIO pin (e.g., D19) of the ESP32.
+   - CS pin of the SD card module to the GPIO pin (e.g., D5) of the ESP32.

 ## Acknowledgments

 Parts of this project were inspired by the work of Rui Santos from RandomNerdTutorials.com.